Nishwartha Bhalobasa: Plot

 Ananta decided to commit suicide at that time.
 Just before he jumped down, his phone rang.
-A terrific fight took place between him and the villan gang, Ananta gets injured immensely.
+A terrific fight took place between him and the villain gang, Ananta gets injured immensely.
 He was shot many times.
 A few shots after that- cars are stopped in the road, garments are closed down, so are the shops. precisely, the whole country is astounded.
 People from all over the country pray for Ananta.
 Their prayer gets accepted and finally, Ananta's life was saved.
-The doctor comes out and says "I have seen many miracles in life but this one is nothing alike to the others".The movie comes to an end and Ananta continues to love Borsha.The overall story is very unrealistic and sensitive towards representing women.
+The doctor comes out and says "I have seen many miracles in life but this one is nothing alike to the others".The movie comes to an end and Ananta continues to love Borsha.
+The overall story is very unrealistic and sensitive towards representing women.
 If Ananta loved her so much why they were not married?
 Meghla seems to have no talent she is a model just because of Ananta.
 She came to the limelight not by hard work but only for being with Ananta.
 She is fully dependent and an evil-spirited woman who was trapped by the wrong guys every time.
 At one point Megha wanted to stand on her foot. she wanted to become a model and don't wanted to use Ananta's car. but this was shown in a very negative way. she was framed as a villain throughout the film who just relied on Ananta's goodness.